-- b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Parameters tab.
-The tab appears with the device name followed by the word "Parameters. - 4 In the Protocol area, type or select a value for the Delay box. - 5 Click the Save icon.
+- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane select the Parameters tab.
+The tab appears with the device name followed by the word "Parameters."

+- 4 In the FINS Network Configuration area, enter a number in each field. - 5 Click the Save icon.